assafY/api-v1-client-csharp/docs/statistics.md

 Optional Parameters:
 * `string timespan` - interval for which to fetch data, can be set to "all" or a period of time, e.g. "2years" or "14d"
+* `string rollingAverage` - duration over which data should be averaged, e.g. "8hours"

 ### GetPools